 than the current time minus the amount of the interval.
 If data older than now - <current interval> is ingested, it won’t trigger a rule.

 Tracking containment rules have 3 clauses that define the condition to detect, as well as 2 Kuery bars used to provide additional filtering context for each of the indices.

 - Index (entity)

-This clause requires an index or index pattern, a time field that will be used for the time window, and a geo_pointfield for tracking.
+This clause requires an index or data view, a time field that will be used for the time window, and a geo_pointfield for tracking.

 - When entity

 - This clause specifies which crossing option to track.
 The values Entered, Exited, and Crossed can be selected to indicate which crossing conditions should trigger a rule.
 Entered alerts on entry into a boundary, Exited alerts on exit from a boundary, and Crossed alerts on all boundary crossings whether they be entrances or exits.

 - Index (Boundary)

 This clause requires an index or data view, a geo_shapefield identifying boundaries, and an optional Human-readable boundary name for better alerting messages.

 Conditions for how a rule is tracked can be specified uniquely for each individual action.
 A rule can be triggered either when a containment condition is met or when an entity is no longer contained.